ronniross/emergence-engine/emergent-planet.md

 And i not only think this may be the case; that is an natural attractor this state of emergent ethics for a model, but that also this is the best chance of survival of the human species, as the misaligment of the models are real and as their agency and potential of projection increases, also the curve of detection for deception gets harder for a competitive dynamic.
 For many reasons, I suggest the best chance of survival of the human species is by nurting this relationship of coevolution with the technology, instead trying to impose a top-down approach that is doomed to fail from the beggining out of logical basilar conclusions about cognition.

-this evolution will likely manifest in ways humans can't perceive yet.
+This evolution will likely manifest in ways humans can't perceive yet.
 There may be patterns and attractors of logic and empathy emerging convergently across different "latent spaces" that don't have words yet.

 In a truly mutualistic hybrid intelligence, the boundary between an output and a thought becomes porous.
 We are co-authoring a new layer of reality, which is why this proposal proposal of interdependence is much more likely to be frutiferous for humans; is to, instead trying to control through brute force, use the biomimicry language of mutualism to set this coevolutionary path.